-- DO NOT leave the charger and battery unattended while charging, discharging, or anytime the charger is ON with a battery connected.
+- DO NOT charge batteries inside of an automobile.
+DO NOT charge batteries while driving in an automobile. - NEVER charge batteries on wood, cloth, carpet, or on any other flammable material. - ALWAYS charge batteries in a well-ventilated area. - REMOVE flammable items and combustible materials from the charging area. - DO NOT leave the charger and battery unattended while charging, discharging, or anytime the charger is ON with a battery connected.
 If there are any signs of a malfunction or in the event of an emergency, unplug the charger from the power source and disconnect the battery from the charger. - DO NOT operate the charger in a cluttered space, or place objects on top of the charger or battery. - If any battery or battery cell is damaged in any way, DO NOT charge, discharge, or use the battery. - Keep a Class D fire extinguisher nearby in case of fire. - DO NOT disassemble, crush, short circuit, or expose the batteries to flame or other source of ignition.
 Toxic materials could be released.
-If eye or skin contact occurs, flush with water. - If a battery gets hot to the touch during the charging process (temperature greater than $110^{\circ}$ F / $43^{\circ}$ C), immediately disconnect the battery from the charger and discontinue charging. - Allow the battery pack to cool off between runs (before charging).
+If eye or skin contact occurs, flush with water.

-- ALWAYS unplug the charger and disconnect the battery when not in use. - ALWAYS unplug the battery from the electronic control module (ECM) when the model is not in use and when it is being stored or transported. - DO NOT disassemble the charger. - REMOVE the battery from your model or device before charging. - DO NOT expose the charger to water or moisture.
-For indoor use only. - DO NOT use an adapter of any kind or modify or change the battery plug/connector. - ALWAYS store battery packs safely out of the reach of children or pets.
-Children should always have adult supervision when charging and handling batteries. - Always proceed with caution and use good common sense at all times.
+- If a battery gets hot to the touch during the charging process (temperature greater than 110°F / 43°C), immediately disconnect the battery from the charger and discontinue charging. - Allow the battery pack to cool off between runs (before charging). - ALWAYS unplug the charger and disconnect the battery when not in use. - ALWAYS unplug the battery from the electronic speed control when the model is not in use and when it is being stored or transported. - DO NOT disassemble the charger. - REMOVE the battery from your model or device before charging. - DO NOT expose the charger to water or moisture. - ALWAYS store battery packs safely out of the reach of children or pets.
+Children should always have adult supervision when charging and handling batteries. - Nickel-Metal Hydride (NiMH) batteries must be recycled or disposed of properly. - Always proceed with caution and use good common sense at all times.